auth0/docs/articles/api/authentication/api-authz/_get-token.md

 This flow is intended for use with native social interactions **only**.
 Use of this flow outside of a native social setting is highly discouraged.
 :::

 When a non-browser-based solution (such as a mobile platform's SDK) authenticates the user, the authentication will commonly result in artifacts being returned to application code.
-In such situations, this grant type allows for the Auth0 platform to accept authentication artifacts from trusted sources, and issue tokens in response.
+In such situations, this grant type allows for the Auth0 platform to accept artifacts from trusted sources, and issue tokens in response.
 In this way, apps making use of non-browser-based authentication mechanisms (as are common in native apps) can still retrieve Auth0 tokens without asking for further user interaction.

-Artifacts returned, and the contents thereof will be determined by the `subject_token_type` and configuration settings of the tenant.
+Artifacts returned by this flow, and the contents thereof will be determined by the `subject_token_type` and configuration settings of the tenant.

 ### Request Parameters